hasura/graphql-engine/community/boilerplates/serverless-triggers/zeit-serverless-docker/nodejs/echo/README.md

-# Setup our tables
+# NodeJS Echo

+This is an example which echoes the event back, written in NodeJS.

+### Create a sample table

+Visit the GraphQL Engine URL to open console.

+Goto `Data` tab.

-Create table using the console:
+Create the following table:

 ```
 Table name: notes

 Columns:

-id: Integer auto-increment
+id     Integer auto-increment
-note: Text
+note   Text
 ```

+### Deploy the function

 # Setup echo serverless function
 1. cd echo